imagej/imagej.github.io/_pages/plugins/bdv/server-draft.md

 The web interface of /manager context looks like this: <img src="/media/BigDataServer Manager.png" width="600"/>

-The server will keep running until you cancel it with {% include key content='press\|Ctrl\|C' %} or close the shell.
+The server will keep running until you cancel it with {% include key keys='Ctrl|C' %} or close the shell.
 To start the server in the background run it in a screen session:

 `$ screen`
 `$ java -Xmx4G -jar bigdataserver.jar -d datasets.txt`